Erach Desai | $0.00 |

 We ride for the McGraw/Patterson Division of Population Sciences because their research and program work impact so many critical areas in our never-ending battle with cancer -- from detection and prevention of many types of cancer to care practices and delivery models to methods to communicate important discoveries to diverse, at-risk populations.

-We encourage you to register for our new Team ... and hope that you will ride with us on PMC weekend, August 5th & 6th.
+We encourage you to register for our new Team ... and hope that you will ride with us on PMC weekend, August 2nd and 3rd.
 If you can't ride for some reason, then we hope you'll consider registering as a Virtual Rider (which requires no financial or mileage commitments).
 Questions?
-Please contact Lisa at pattersonlisa66@gmail.com or Stuart at stuartrpatterson@gmail.com, Betsy Hoffman at the Division of Population Sciences at DFCI or Zoe Epstein at Dept of Genetics and Prevention, Divsion of Population Sciences at DFCI ZoeW_Epstein@DFCI.HARVARD.EDU
+Please contact Lisa at pattersonlisa66@gmail.com or Stuart at stuartrpatterson@gmail.com, or Betsy Hoffman at the Division of Population Sciences at DFCI at betsy_hoffman@dfci.Harvard.edu

 Who are McGraw and Patterson?